 - Save a new copy of the problem template (the one resulting in the error message) to your local computer (e.g. My Documents, Desktop) and run it through the merge process as a local template (no need to upload it to Conga Templates since we'll be testing this way over and over again) to ensure you still get the error after saving a new copy of the template (if you do receive the error message again, proceed to step 3).
 If you do not receive the error again, try simply re-uploading this new version of the file to your template record in Conga Templates and run your merge process using that version of the template.

 - Open the template in its native program (e.g. Microsoft Word).
-Click to the end of the template, delete the last section (e.g. table, paragraph, etc.), save your changes, and run it through the merge process as a local template.
-If you receive the error message again, that indicates that the source of the problem was not located in the last section of the template (the section you just deleted) and you'll need to proceed to xxxxxxx.
-If you do not receive the error message, proceed to step XXXXX.
+Click to the end of the template, delete the last section (e.g. table, paragraph, etc.), do a Save As to save your changes, and run it through the merge process as a local template.
+If you receive the error message again, that indicates that the source of the problem was not located in the last section of the template (the section you just deleted).

 - Proceed once again to the end of the template, delete the next section, save your changes, and run the template through the merge process as a local template.
 If you receive the error message again, you'll need to repeat this step (#4) until you run the template through the merge process and do not receive the error, at which point you can proceed to step 5.

 - When you can run your template through the merge process and not receive the error, you should be able to isolate the section of the template that is causing the error (e.g. the table using TableGroup on page 2).
 You can confirm it is indeed that section by adding in the other sections you previously deleted but leaving out the section you believe is causing the error and run the template through the merge process again.